-As a postdoctoral researcher at the University of Amsterdam, she worked on the project Can't we leave that to the volunteers?.
+As a postdoctoral researcher at the University of Amsterdam, I worked on the project Can't we leave that to the volunteers?.
 The results were published in 2014 (see 'Publications').

-Marianne obtained her PhD degree from the Erasmus University Rotterdam in September 2012.
-Her dissertation Geographies of Belonging is about the transnational and local involvement of highly skilled migrants.
-For this research, she received a Bucerius Ph.D.
+I obtained my PhD degree from the Erasmus University Rotterdam in September 2012.
+My dissertation Geographies of Belonging is about the transnational and local involvement of highly skilled migrants.
+For this research, I received a Bucerius Ph.D.
 Scholarship in Migration Studies from the ZEIT-Stiftung Ebelin und Gerd Bucerius.

 I have also written about migrant live-in care workers, the social functions of insult, the policy on and experiences of Dutch travellers (woonwagenbewoners), and the pros and cons of labelling successful immigrant women as role models.

 Health Care Governance